sfomuseum/js-zoomable-images/README.md

 There are example HTML files demonstrating how to use the `zoomable.images` JavaScript and CSS files in the [example](example) folder.

+## Directory structure

+### dist

+The `dist` folder contains copies of the most recent "rollups" for the `zoomable.images` Javascript and CSS libraries.
+These can be used in your webpages without any external dependencies.

+### example

+The `example` folder contains HTML pages demonstrating how to use the `zoomable.images` libraries.
+There are examples for the "rolled up" versions as well as the source files used in conjunction with third-party dependencies.

+### lib

+The third-party dependencies used by the `zoomable.images` JavaScript and CSS libraries.

+### src

+The source files for the `zoomable.images` JavaScript and CSS libraries.

 ## CSS

 #### zoomable-image-{IMAGE_ID}